 Trouble Tracking At The Fund Level

-Like with most small business accounting software, there is no way to easily track income and expenses for designated funds.
+Like with most general business accounting programs, there is no way to easily track income and expenses for designated funds.
 Income is dropped into one general fund.
 Therefore, you must use a combination of sub-accounts, classes, external spreadsheets, or even separate bank accounts.
 Take a look online at our complete evaluation of QuickBooks For Nonprofits.

 Having a true fund accounting system will allow you to pass your annual audits, and produce reports for your board to show them your organization is using its money appropriately.
 Plus, your supporters will have the assurance that you are stewarding your resources in the way they have asked.
-Unfortunately, QuickBooks Online For Nonprofits does not make this easy.
+Unfortunately, QuickBooks does not make this easy.

 To learn more about how true fund accounting is different, try Aplos Nonprofit Accounting Software for free.